Inference on LATEs with covariates

-\paragraph{Bias} We first study the bias of the following estimators: SIVE, nonsaturated TSLS and saturated TSLS.
-Results for the saturated JIVE estimators considered in \cref{subsec:jive} are reported in the appendix. \cref{mc:bias} shows the absolute median bias of the various estimators as a function of the instrument strength in the absence of treatment heterogeneity.
-The small circles correspond to $L=1$ covariate groups, the medium circles to $L=25$ groups and the large circles to $L=300$ groups.
-We analyze the effects of varying the instrument strength by setting $p(2)=\{0.39,0.49,0.59,0.69\}$.
+We have a single control variable $X_{i}$ that can take on $G=\{1,50, 200\}$ values taken from a one-dimensional Halton sequence.

-We see that SIVE is median unbiased regardless of the number of covariate groups and the values of $p(2)$ under consideration.
-For TSLS, we see that it is median unbiased for $L=1$ covariate group.
-However, as the number of covariate groups increases, non-saturated TSLS incurs a bias because estimand is non-causal.
-For saturated TSLS the (many instrument) bias enters.
-As is well known, this bias is more pronounced is settings where the instruments are weak.
-In the appendix we find that for JIVE1 removing the diagonal of the projection matrix leads to a large (omitted variable) bias as the controls are no longer correctly projected out.
-As we have shown in \cref{subsec:jive} this effect is mitigated by moving to the JIVE2 estimator.
-However, this estimator also shows an increasing bias with increasing number of covariate groups and an decreasing instrument strength.
+\textbf{Bias:} We first study the bias of the estimators.
+Figure~\ref{mc:bias} shows the absolute median bias as a function of the instrument strength $p_1$, where values for the absolute bias are truncated at one.
+The small circles correspond to $G=1$ covariate groups, the medium-sized circles to $G=50$ groups, and the large circles to $G=200$ groups.